-Having spent a total of eight years as a college student, I like to think that I learned a thing or two along the way.
-For those of you who are returning to school or going for the very first time, the following advice is for you.
+Having spent a total of eight years as a college student, I like to think I learned a thing or two along the way.
+Whether you are returning to school or going for the very first time, this college survival guide is for you.

 Go to office hours.
-Most professors spend their office hours waiting for someone to arrive.
-Many will only get a visitor in the week or two preceding a midterm or final.
-Making a couple extra office hours trip can help your grades.
+Many professors spend their office hours waiting for someone to arrive.
+They often will get visitors only in the week or two preceding a midterm or final.
+Making a couple of extra office hours trips can help your grades.
 It helps the professor associate your face with your name.
 It demonstrates to the professor that you are making a legitimate effort in their class.
-Also, it is a great opportunity to build a relationship with someone who can be a mentor or write a letter of recommendation.
+Also, it is a great opportunity to build a relationship with someone who could be a mentor or write a letter of recommendation.

 Volunteer to help a professor with their research.
 Not only is this a great learning opportunity, but it can lead to job opportunities and a great reference.

-Schedule time in between classes.
-If something comes up you can run home to address it.
-This gap in time also allows you to complete homework immediately after class while the information is still fresh in your mind.
+Schedule down-time in between classes.
+If something urgent comes up, you can run home to address it.
+This gap in time also allows you to work on homework immediately after class while the information is still fresh in your mind.

 Cite your sources.
-These days it is very easy to get caught plagiarizing.
+These days, it is very easy to get caught plagiarizing.
 If you consulted something in your research cite it.
-Your paper will look more researched if you have more sources.
-The exception would be wikipedia.
-It is a great place to start your research, and you can go to the sources that wikipedia cites, but just citing wikipedia looks lazy.
-(On a related note: Thanks to reddit for the suggestions.)
+Your paper will look more researched if you have more sources, anyways.
+The exception would be Wikipedia.
+It’s a great place to start your research and can lead to some great legitimate sources.
+Citing it, however, just looks lazy and often disappoints the professor.

 Go to class!
-Lots of people like to make the argument that you are paying for class.
-I don’t buy that for a second.
-You are paying for the degree.
-The reason you should go to class is that it will really help your grades.
+Lots of people like to make the argument that, since you’re paying for it, you should go.
+I don’t buy into this argument.
+You are paying for the degree, not individual classes.
+The reason you should attend class is that it will really help your grades.
 Some people may brag about never going to class and getting a B. Not only are they probably lying, but it doesn’t matter.
-Go to class and get the A. Even if the professor isn’t taking attendance, they notice who is there and who isn’t.
+Go to class and get the A. Even if the professor isn’t taking attendance, they notice who’s there and who isn’t.

 Personal Finance Advice

 Buy your textbooks online.
-Most professors will be pretty understanding if it takes a couple extra days to get your books, and this route will save you a TON of money over the campus bookstore. bigwords.com is a great place to start your textbook buying.
+Most professors will be pretty understanding if it takes a couple of extra days to get your books.
+Going this route can save you a TON of money over the campus bookstore.
+Online shops like BigWords.com are great places to start your textbook shopping.

-Don’t apply for or use credit cards.
+Don’t apply for or use multiple credit cards.
 They may offer you a free hat or Big Mac for filling out an application, but don’t do it.
-These applications can kill your credit score, and the last thing you want to do is run up a bunch of credit card debt during these years.
+Submitting all these applications can harm your credit score.
+And, the last thing you want to do is run up a lot of credit card debt during these years.
 Only spend money that you have.
-I’d suggest you only have one credit card, occasionally use it to build, then pay it off each month to build up your credit score.
+I’d suggest you have only one credit card.
+Occasionally use it to build, then pay it off each month to build up your credit score.

 Find ways to eat cheaply.
 If your room and board include a certain number of meals each semester, be sure to use them all.
-Find a friend you can split the $5 Domino’s pizza with.
-Eat the $2 sub at Subway.
+Find a friend you can split a $5 Domino’s pizza with.
 If the basket weaving club is having a pizza party, go and check it out.
 If you play your cards right, you can often eat free during the first few weeks of school.
 It may seem like $10 isn’t a lot of money to spend on a meal, but when graduation turns the monopoly money that is your student loans into real bills, you will be glad you saved every dollar you could.

 Be very careful shopping.
-Don’t shop after midnight.
-Don’t shop if you’ve been drinking.
-Don’t buy groceries when you are hungry.
-Don’t buy nice things for your dorm or apartment.
+Don’t shop after midnight or if you’ve been drinking.
+If you’re hungry, don’t buy groceries until you’ve eaten something.
+Don’t buy expensive items for your dorm or apartment.
 It may be built for life, but most belongings don’t survive college.
-A used futon is a much better purchase than a nice couch.
+A futon is a much better purchase than a nice couch.

 Hang out with people you like and admire.
-If you spend your time with people who constantly make bad decisions, you will constantly make bad decisions.
+If you spend your time with people who frequently make bad decisions, you will probably also make bad decisions.
 The reputation of the people you associate with will be your reputation.
 If you want to do amazing things, find time for people who are doing amazing things.

 Make smart friends.
 College isn’t easy.
 Figuring out everything on your own is nearly impossible.
 Group work is a part of many classes.
-If you have smart friends they can help you learn, and they are great to work with in a group setting.
+If you have smart friends they can help you learn and do well on group projects.

-Be careful with how you Facebook.
-The stuff you post or others post can become a nightmare later on in life.
+Be careful with how you use social media.
+The stuff you or others post can become a nightmare later on in life.
 A good rule of thumb, don’t post anything you wouldn’t want your mom to see.
 Better yet, give your mom access to see your accounts.
-She will keep you out of Facebook trouble.
+She will keep you out of trouble.

 Paying for college

-Be vigilant applying for scholarships.
-Many scholarships are university wide and these are hard to get, but don’t give up.
-Some scholarships are only for people within the college.
-Many departments have their own scholarships.
-There are upperclassman scholarships.
-Talk to your academic advisers, and scour your schools website for scholarships.
+Be vigilant in applying for scholarships.
+Many scholarships are university-wide and can be difficult to get – but don’t give up.
+Some scholarships are only for students within certain departments or who are upperclassmen.
+Talk to your academic advisers and scour your school’s website for scholarships.
 Apply for everything you remotely qualify for.
-I’ve heard lots of stories of people who seem unqualified, but because they were the only person to apply, they got it.
+I’ve heard numerous stories of people who seemed unqualified but, because they were the only person to apply, they got it.
 The harder it is to find out about a scholarship, the less competition there will be.
 The money is there to be taken… take the time to find it.

 Pay the interest each month on your student loans.
-Even if you are using your student loans to pay the interest, it doesn’t matter.
+Even if you have to use your student loans to pay the interest, it doesn’t matter.
 You need to be aware of how much money you will be spending each month on interest alone when you graduate.
-This will force you to be frugal while you are in school, and provide a great incentive for you to limit the amount of loans you take out.
+This will force you to be frugal while you are in school, and provide a great incentive for you to limit the number of loans you take out.
 I know this one is kind of a downer, but you will be glad you did when you graduate.

 Dorm and Apartment Life

 A coffee maker makes way more than coffee.
 It boils water too!
-Boiled water is an essential ingredient in most dorm meals.
+Boiled water is an essential ingredient in many dorm meals.

 College is not the right time to get a pet.
-I know it may seem like the guy with the puppy gets all the girls, but its not fair to the dog, and the girls see right through this.
+I know it may seem like the guy with the puppy gets all the girls, but it’s not fair to the dog.
 Having an animal is a lifetime commitment.
 Most college students barely remember to feed themselves, so remembering to feed a dog is tough.
 This is not the time to bring a dog or cat into your life.

 Final Tip: Make mistakes, but don’t be stupid.

 Eat 68 buffalo wings.
 Stay up late, blow off class for a concert, and go skydiving.
-College is about professors, books, and learning a trade, but it is also about learning who you are.
-It is ok if some of those lessons are in the form of a mistake or two.
-I’ll be the first to admit that there is no good reason to eat 68 wings, but here I am almost 10 years later, and it is a fond college memory and a fun story to tell.
+College is about professors, books, and learning a trade, but, it is also about learning who you are.
+It’s ok if some of those lessons are in the form of a mistake or two.
+I’ll be the first to admit that there is no good reason to eat 68 wings.
+Yet, here I am, over 10 years later, and it is a fond college memory and a fun story to tell.

 To be clear, I am encouraging you to try new things and allow yourself to make some mistakes, but don’t be stupid.
 If you are going to drink, don’t drive.
 Go crazy for a night, but not for a semester.
 You want to have fond memories and funny stories.
-You don’t want prison sentence or consequences from any other decision to haunt you for the rest of your life.
+You don’t want consequences from a bad decision to haunt you for the rest of your life.

-You will have your parents, your friends, and your family pulling you in a variety of different directions.
+Your family and friends will be pulling you in a variety of different directions.
 Take this time and this freedom to figure out who you are and where you want to go in life.

 Some people like to say that when you are in college you should work hard and party harder.
 I get the sentiment, but there is a better way of looking at it: Sleep more than you study, study more than you party, and party as much as you can.
 If you follow this advice, you will have a great time, stay healthy, and learn.

-Readers: Any advice you wish to share with the high school class of 2013 as they enter college?
+Readers: Any advice you wish to share with students as they enter college?